Getting Started#

 Train: Distributed Model Training

-Ray Train abstracts away the complexity of setting up a distributed training system.
+Ray Train makes distributed model training simple.
+It abstracts away the complexity of setting up distributed training across popular frameworks like PyTorch and TensorFlow.

 This example shows how you can use Ray Train with PyTorch.